poptab-museum/TAB-ID/README.md

 We want this to feel like a community effort where *you* help curate the global collection.

 1. **Share Tabs** → Post images of tabs you’ve found (open an [Issue](../../issues))
-2. **Classify** → Help ID and classify tabs by brand, type, and variation
+2. **Classify** → Help ID and classify tabs by brand, type and variation
 3. **Debate & Discuss** → Jump into the [Discussions](../../discussions) board
 4. **Improve Data** → Add missing entries or correct mistakes via **Pull Requests** (*pun intended*)
 5. **Spread the Word** → Link the repo, join the hunt, share your collection